haqq-network/haqq/docs/guides/keys-wallets/keplr.md

 ## Option 5: Import/connect a Ledger Account

-1) To begin importing your Ledger account, choose [Import Ledger].
+1) To begin importing your Ledger account, choose `Import Ledger`.

-2) Set the account name for the Ledger account, then click [Next].
+2) Set the account name for the Ledger account, then click `Next`.

 <img src="./../img/keplr10.png" style="width:70%;"></img>

 3) Connect and unlock your Ledger hardware wallet, then open the Cosmos app.
-When you see ‘Cosmos ready’ on the screen, press ‘Next’ on the popup.
+When you see `Cosmos ready` on the screen, press `Next` on the popup.
 Your browser may ask you to grant permission to access the hardware, so please make sure you approve.

 <img src="./../img/keplr11.png" style="width:70%;"></img>